 Loneliness is a major issue for many older people.
 Sometimes moving home is partly a way of addressing social isolation.
 Living in retirement housing may bring greater opportunities to mix with other people even when mobility is limited.
-For people who wish to stay in their existing home but who are lonely, identifying opportunities to socialise outside the home.
-Finding volunteer home visiting or befriending schemes can be an important part of any support package.
+For people who wish to stay in their existing home but who are lonely, identifying opportunities to socialise outside the home, or finding volunteer home visiting schemes can be an important part of any support package.
+As more older people have started to use the internet, this has increased the range of ways of keeping in touch and making new friendships through internet forums, email and Skype, for example.
+Many local Age UK/Age Concern offer training for older beginners on this and other types of technology.